Rackster/ispconfig3-nginx-reverse-proxy/readme.md

 ##Contribution

 Feel free to be an active part of the project, either by testing and creating issues or forking and sending pull requests.

+##Disclaimer

+I am in no way responsible for any damage caused to your system by using the plugin.
+Usage at you own risk!